NEED TILE INSTALLATION PRICING?

 Triexta (SmartStrand) combines softness and natural stain resistance.
 While slightly less dense than nylon, it handles medium-to-heavy traffic beautifully, making it perfect for living rooms and bedrooms where comfort matters.

 Pile construction also matters.
-Loop pile carpets resist footprints and vacuum marks, while low-pile carpets prevent matting in concentrated traffic zones.
+Loop pile carpets are a core feature of many high traffic carpet designs, as they resist footprints and vacuum marks, while low-pile carpets prevent matting in concentrated traffic zones.
 Combining loop construction with durable fibers like solution-dyed nylon produces a carpet that remains attractive even after years of heavy use.

 Real-life example: Family home with children and pets, a solution-dyed nylon loop pile carpet in hallways and stairs showed 30-40% less wear after five years than a polyester cut pile installed in a similar area.
 The difference was visible in both fiber integrity and stain resistance.